Author |

 USA

 Sounds like you've added a new layer but I don't see those commands in the script at the top.
-Anyway, use layerN.showx and layerN.showy hide x and y axes in layer N.quote: And is there a script option to export graphs automatically with the name of the ascii-file which was opened?
+Anyway, use layerN.showx and layerN.showy hide x and y axes in layer N.

 Use image.export or export.image to export a window to a graphics file.
 You must supply the file name yourself.